INNORISE-LTD/INNORISE-LTD/README.md

 <h2>Let's Shape Your Digital Future</h2>

-In a world where technology is the driving force behind progress, partnering with [Your Company Name] means having a dedicated team of experts by your side.
+In a world where technology is the driving force behind progress, partnering with Innorise Ltd means having a dedicated team of experts by your side.
 Together, we'll leverage technology to propel your business to new heights.

 Contact us today to embark on a transformative journey toward a digitally empowered future.
 <h2>Web development</h2>